RTEMS/rtems-docs/c_user/glossary.rst

     driver, the exact usage of which is driver dependent.

 :dfn:`mode`
-    An entry in a task’s control block that is used to determine if the task allows preemption, timeslicing, processing of signals, and the interrupt disable level used by the task.
+    An entry in a task's control block that is used to determine if the task allows preemption, timeslicing, processing of signals, and the interrupt disable level used by the task.